Making Latin Accessible to Everyone

 Ablative

 The final case is Ablative.
-Quite simply this case is used to express ‘By’, ‘With’ or ‘From’.
+Quite simply, this case is used to express ‘By’, ‘With’ or ‘From’.
 For example:

 “I bought this land from the Lord”

-“Anne bought fruit with Peter”
+“Anne bought a house with a garden”

 “Roger lives by the church”